-Hard copies of the LEAF Marque Standard and other related materials are available on request: please contact [email protected].
+To reduce environmental impacts LEAF Marque documents are primarily available electronically.
+Hard copies of the LEAF Marque Standard and other related materials are available on request at a reasonable handling fee: please contact [email protected].

 From the 1st January 2020, all LEAF Marque certificates will list the business’ LEAF Marque certified products.
 Businesses must list all their products when completing the LEAF Sustainable Farming Review or editing LEAF Charity Membership Information.
 During a LEAF Marque Audit, this information will be verified by auditors (see LEAF Marque Standard v15.0: Control Point 1.3).

 To be LEAF Marque certified, businesses must have a baseline certification system for each product (see LEAF Marque Standard v15.0: Control Point 1.2).
 The baseline certification system must be approved by LEAF Marque; see the LEAF Product List for the list of LEAF Marque approved baseline certification systems.
 Please contact us at [email protected] if you would like LEAF Marque to review a baseline certification system.

 The LEAF Marque Standard v15.0 states the only two exemptions to this requirement, in which a business can still be certified despite a product not having a LEAF Marque approved baseline certification system:

 If there is any uncertainty about whether you meet the exemption criteria or the above requirements, please get in touch at [email protected].